iriusrisk/startleft/README.md

 # Source Mapping

+Source mapping files are basically additional logic around a collection of JMESPath queries which are used describe how to find components, dataflows, and trustzones in source file data structures.
 Source mapping files are made up of three main sections corresponding the main sections in an OTM file, plus a lookup section described below:

 * trustzones
 * components